clairew3/cwaforecast1/README.md

 This is a simple frontend web app that shows weather information from CWA, including observation of 10~20 mins ago, and forecast for 36 hours and 7 days.

 I developed it using Vue 3 and CWA API.
-Currently it works and of course can be better.
-I'll continue to improve it.
+Currently it works, and I'll continue to make it better.

 ## Screenshots